awslabs/graphstorm/docs/source/advanced/multi-target-ntypes.rst

 trained on one target node type.

 More detailed guide of using multi-task learning can be found in :ref:`Multi-task Learning in GraphStorm<multi_task_learning>`.
-This guide provides some examples of how to conduct two target node type classification training on the `movielen 100k <https://www.kaggle.com/datasets/prajitdatta/movielens-100k-dataset>`_ data, where the **movie** ("item" in the original data) and **user** node types have classification labels associated.
+This guide provides two examples of how to conduct two target node type classification training on the `movielen 100k <https://www.kaggle.com/datasets/prajitdatta/movielens-100k-dataset>`_ data, where the **movie** ("item" in the original data) and **user** node types have classification labels associated.